NamDD1234/Game_9.5_BTL/README.md

 Thank you for taking the time to read a few lines of my confession.

+Note: If possible, please contact me to share the joy.
+I trust and am proud of you.
 ## About the game

 Above is the game I used to present.
 It should have been on the other side, but I forgot :) (luckily the lecturer didn't notice so it was okay).
 I planned to upload it before the presentation but was afraid of losing points so I didn't (but I was scolded in the read_me section for editing it too late xD)